4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	- Contents of browser forms
 	- Cookies sent to and from the server and browser
 	- Contents of HTTP header
+- Connection Closure
+	- An unannounced TLS Closure will signify some sort of attack prompting the https client to issue a security warning
+	- TLS Implementations must init an exchange of closure alerts before closing a connection
+		- An incomplete close can work as well where after sending the alerts, the connection is immediately closed
+	- Closure requires the HTTPS

 ### Test your understanding questions from the book